jhylin/Adverse_drug_reactions/README.md

 #### **Feedback and comments**

 The dataset may still contain information that require further refinements, additions or corrections (there may be things I've missed) - feedback and/or comments are welcomed, please submit via issues/pull requests in this GitHub repo.
 This also applies to the notebooks and scripts listed above as well.
+It is also very likely that there are other more valuable data sources that haven't been considered yet - this is open for suggestions (while I'm doing deep data explorations currently).

 #### **Dedication**